Clubs & Activities

 Science Bowl

 Science Bowl is a fast paced competition where teams of students compete in tournaments against other schools.
 Schools go head to head answering questions and must buzz in faster than their opponents in order to gain the chance to answer the questions and build up points.
 Questions come from all areas of science, and students must be quick, hold a lot of knowledge, be willing to trust themselves and their team mates, and have fun.
 We practice once a week starting in October, for the state competition in late February.
 The teams will also compete in the Ocean Sciences Bowl in February and will scrimmage with other schools for fun.
 Winning schools continue on to National competitions held in May.
-Advisor: Mr. Njaa anjaa@falmouthschools.org
+Meetings are held on Tuesday and Thursdays from 2:20-3:00pm in room 126.
+Advisor: Mr. Njaa: anjaa@falmouthschools.org

 Science Olympiad

-Science Olympiad is a chance for students to compete against other students and schools in over 20 different events.
-This year events include Sumo Bots, Mousetrap Vehicles, Towers, Forensic Science, Ornithology, Mission Possible, Ecology, Disease Detectives, Wind Power, and more.
+Science Olympiad is a chance for students to compete against other students and schools in over 20 different events, including: Bridge/Tower Building, Disease Detectives, Codebusters, Dynamic Planet, Forestry, and more.
 Whatever your interest, there is likely an event that fits.
-Teams have up to 15 students and we usually field two teams.
+Teams have up to 15 students, and we usually field two teams.
 Students typically work with a friend on an event, and will need to take on at least 3 to 5 different events for the day of the competition.
 We meet in November and December to organize and then weekly through February.
 As the competition approaches the first week in April, we meet more often and long hours are put in to meet the deadline.
 We may be able to hold scrimmages in some events with other schools in the weeks leading up to the Olympiad.
 In the end, the events are challenging, the day is long, and lots of fun is had.
-Advisor: Mr. Njaa anjaa@falmouthschools.org
+Meetings take place after school in room 126.
+Advisor: Mr. Njaa: anjaa@falmouthschools.org

 Service Club

 The FHS Service Club is a student-led organization providing its members with opportunities to perform service, build character, and develop leadership.
 The FHS Service Club members work on projects to help the community locally, nationally, and globally.
 Organizations this club supports include Furniture Friends, Ronald McDonald House, Animal Refuge League, Partners for World Health, and monthly discussion groups with elders at OceanView.
 We host benefit concerts during the school year to raise money for a variety of organizations as well as help out at many local events like the FMS Nickel Carnival and the Falmouth Food Pantry Annual Dinner.
-Advisors: Ms. MacEwan hmacewan@falmouthschools.org and Ms Bush jennifer.bush@falmouthschools.org
+Meetings take place every Thursday (except for early release days) during AFT.
+Advisors: Ms. Bush: jennifer.bush@falmouthschools.org

 Stock Market Club